Claremont, Tasmania: Claremont Station

 Claremont Station was constructed by the Tasmanian Government Railways in 1890.
 Following the closure of Tasman Limited passenger rail services in 1974, the station was demolished for the creation of the Claremont Village Shopping Centre.

 Road

 National Route 1 (Brooker Highway) runs through from north-east to south-east.

 Facilities

-Claremont has a senior secondary college (Claremont College which also has a TAFE campus), two government primary schools (Windemere Primary School and Austins Ferry Primary School), and one private primary school (Holy Rosary School).
+Claremont has a senior secondary college, two government primary schools (Windemere Primary School and Austins Ferry Primary School), and one private primary school (Holy Rosary School).

 Claremont has a shopping centre named Claremont Plaza, and several churches.
 Claremont is home to a Retained Volunteer Fire Station whose members support career staff from Glenorchy Fire Station with fire incidents within the area.
 Sports teams include the Claremont Football Club, an Australian rules football team that plays in the Southern Football League, and Metro Claremont, a soccer team that plays in the Southern Premier League.

 Claremont is also home to the Mount Faulkner Scout Group and the Claremont Guide Group.